valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 ### Create Portaal taak

 The **Create portal task** action is linked to a user task that can be completed in an external system.
-A taak object is created when the task is reached.
-This taak object is created in the Objecten API configured for the object management configuration for the plugin configuration.
+A taak object is created when the task is reached, in the Objecten API as configured for the object management configuration referenced in the plugin configuration.

 When creating a process link the following properties have to be entered:
 - **Form type.** The type of form to be used for completing the user task.
 Options are: